Monogatari/Documentation/getting-started/step-3-get-familiarized.md

 Once you've [downloaded the latest Monogatari release](getting-monogatari.md), take some time to get familiar with the files and directories inside it.

-{% hint style="info" %}
+> [!TIP]
-You can take a look at a more visual representation of the Monogatari project structure [in this simple mind map](https://www.mindmeister.com/1136161346/monogatari-project-structure).
+> You can take a look at a more visual representation of the Monogatari project structure [in this simple mind map](https://www.mindmeister.com/1136161346/monogatari-project-structure).
-{% endhint %}

 ### Directories